The Gun Violence Memorial Project

-The memorial opened at the Chicago Cultural Center in September 2019 as part of the Chicago Architecture Biennial and will be on display until January 5, 2020.
-There are plans to move the memorial to an exhibition in Washington, DC in 2020, with the hope to ultimately create a permanent, national memorial that honors the lives and narratives of victims of gun violence.
+The memorial opened at the Chicago Cultural Center in September 2019 as part of the Chicago Architecture Biennial, where it was on display until February 2020.
+The memorial will reopen at the National Building Museum in Washington, D.C. in the Spring of 2021, with the hope to ultimately create a permanent, national memorial that honors the lives and narratives of victims of gun violence.

 For more information about the project, visit gunviolencememorialproject.org.